felippeb/fibdemo-salt/envstandup/README.md

 ##Usage

-These scripts provided documentation themselves.
+These scripts provide documentation themselves.
 You can see their documentation via executation of the script with no arguments, or with the -h switch. i.e:

     $ ./env-standup.sh -h